philrazor/philrazor/README.md

 - 👋 Hey, I’m Philip Njoroge
-- 👀 I’m currently learning CPP with keen interest in it.
+- 👀 fullstack Engineer
-- 💞️ I’m looking to collaborate on cpp projects .
+- 💞️ I’m looking to collaborate on available projects .
 - 📫 How to reach me:Pnjuguna.main@gmail.com
             phone no:0748065379